aaron13100/404solution/README.md

 * Basic plugin usage statistics.
 * Automatically remove redirects when the URL matches a new page or post permalink.
 * Automatically remove manual and automatic redirects once they are no longer being used.
+* Redirect based on a RegEx (regular expression) pattern.

 Convert your 404 traffic by providing your visitors with a better browsing experience and eliminate 404 URLs on your site.